You are here

 Day of Graduation

 Parking will be available throughout campus; earlier guests will be directed to park on lower campus.
 Limited reserved parking will be available for persons with disabilities.
 Please request assistance from the police officers covering the event to be directed to this area.
-Campus busses will run throughout the day to take guests to the Haas Center and return.
+Campus buses will run throughout the day to take guests to the Haas Center and return.
 Buses will be running from the Bloomsburg Hospital lot and also a shuttle from Honeysuckle, which will run the same route it does during the week.
 A handicapped shuttle bus will also be running.

 Guests with Disabilities